HL7/US-Core/source/pages/r2-r4-guidance.md

 ### Introduction

-There are several consideration for the user and developer experience when transitioning from DSTU2 to R4.
+There are several consideration for the user and developer experience when transitioning from FHIR DSTU2 to FHIR R4.
 To ensure a smoother upgrade path the following the guidance is provided.

 ### Endpoint Discoverability